generable/bmstate/README.md

 ### Development branches

 When starting a new feature or a bug fix, create a branch off the `develop` branch.
-The version in the `development` branch should be something like `MAJOR.MINOR.PATCH.9000` where `MAJOR.MINOR.PATCH` is the version that exists in the `main` branch.
+The version in the `develop` branch should be something like `MAJOR.MINOR.PATCH.9000` where `MAJOR.MINOR.PATCH` is the version that exists in the `main` branch.
 This increment can be done with `usethis::use_dev_version()`.
 When finishing the edits, create a PR to `develop`.
 Before the `develop` branch is merged to `main`, the patch version should be incremented.
 Also, make sure to run